andre-dietrich/elmeurope-2019/README.md

 ### Industrial eLab Project (BMBF)

       --{{0}}--
-So when I thought my university carrear was over, a friend of mine approached to to me and asked me, if I would like to join a project, called "Industrial eLab".
+So when I thought my university carrier was over, a friend of mine approached to me and asked me if I would like to join a project, called “Industrial eLab”.
 It was about teaching student embedded systems programming remotely on real Arduino robots remotely.
-And I was like, PHP - so we meet again old friend.
+And I was like, PHP — so we meet again old friend.

        {{0-1}}
 ![php logo](pics/php.svg)<!--